 Certification Requirements Division of Quality Assurance Wisconsin Medicaid Section of Certification Application to Be Completed Local County or Tribal Agency Required?
-Additional Requirements The agency is required to obtain a Wisconsin DHS certificate to provide outpatient mental health or substance abuse services as authorized under DHS 61.91-61.98 , Wis.
+Additional Requirements The agency is required to obtain a Wisconsin DHS certificate to provide outpatient mental health or substance abuse services as authorized under DHS 61.91-61.98, Wis.
 Admin.
-Code, or, in situations where substance abuse counseling is the only service provided, as authorized under DHS 75.13 , Wis.
+Code, or, in situations where substance abuse counseling is the only service provided, as authorized under DHS 75.13, Wis.
 Admin.
-Code (which meets Wisconsin Medicaid's DHS 105 , Wis.
+Code (which meets Wisconsin Medicaid's DHS 105, Wis.
 Admin.
 Code, requirement).
-The agency is required to do the following: Have a DQA certificate on file.
-Complete and submit a Mental Health/Substance Abuse Agency Certification Application.
-An allowable Medicaid rendering provider is required to perform the service.
-Mental Health Outpatient Services or Substance Abuse Outpatient Services No No
+The agency is required to do the following: • Have a DQA certificate on file. • Complete and submit a Mental Health/Substance Abuse Agency Certification Application .An allowable Medicaid rendering provider is required to perform the service.
+Mental Health Outpatient Services or Substance Abuse Outpatient Services No No clinic or to be a billing-only provider for an outpatient substance abuse clinic in situations where substance abuse Mental Health Outpatient Services or Substance Abuse Outpatient Services Yes No -- -- --- ----- ---- --

-Type of Agency: Agency Billing for the Service Function of the Provider's NPI: Outpatient mental health clinic billing NPI or outpatient substance abuse clinic billing NPI Certification Requirements Division of Quality Assurance Wisconsin Medicaid Section of Certification Application to Be Completed Local County or Tribal Agency Required?
+Type of Agency: Agency Billing for the Service Function of the Provider's NPI: Outpatient mental health clinic billing NPI or outpatient substance abuse clinic billing NPI Certification Requirements Division of Quality Assurance Certification Application to Be Local County or Tribal Agency Required?
 Additional Requirements